 ENTERS THE MOST BEAUTIFUL WOMAN IN THE WORLD

-That exception started out as one of those mysterious unexplained flukes that just happen to happen for some reason.
+That exception started out on an everyday regular day when all of a sudden one of those mysterious unexplained flukes that just happen to happen, happened.
 A friend of my stepmother's who was going through a divorce needed some sort of unnamed help that apparently she thought I could provide.
 She requested I meet her at a certain time and place in Long Beach.
 Agreeing that I would, I showed up, but after waiting over two hours beyond our agreed upon time, she never did.
-Thinking I would come back later, and since I was close to the Long Beach Museum of Art, I wended my way over to the museum when, once inside, the following happened:
+Thinking I would come back and check on her being there or not later, and since I was close to the Long Beach Museum of Art, I wended my way over to the museum when, once inside, the following happened:

 "(A)s I was walking around the gallery in the museum --- and totally unprepared for such an event --- I saw a woman that up to that point in time I think was absolutely the most beautiful woman I had ever personally seen in my life.
 Unwittingly staring at her almost as though I was frozen in a trance, she turned from the exhibit painting on the wall toward my direction and when she did the two of us made eye contact.
 The exact moment our gaze connected it was a though my life force had been sucked out of me, my knees even buckling from the weight of me standing.
 Having lost a total sense of dignity and somehow feeling a need for air I immediately went outside, crossing the short distance across a park adjacent to the museum overlooking the ocean.
 Within minutes if not seconds, for reasons I am yet to fathom to this day, the woman was suddenly standing next to me saying something like, 'Didn't you like the exhibit, you left so abruptly.'
 I don't recall what my answer was or how one thing led to the next, but soon the two of us were agreeing to have lunch together, although instead I ate breakfast, at a little restaurant she knew just a couple of blocks away called The Park Pantry.